intino/example.datahub/README.md

 We welcome any contributions to improve DataHub!
 If you wish to contribute, please follow the steps in our contribution document.

 ## License
-DataHub is licensed under the MIT License.
+Ness is licensed under the [MIT License](https://mit-license.org/).

 Follow the link for more information: https://intino.systems/wiki/index.php?title=Datahub